Nodul/Snakes-and-Ladders/README.md

 * As a player I want snakes to move my token down So that the game is more fun
 	- [X] Add Snake structure
-	- [ ] Display snake properly
+	- [X] Display snake properly
-	- [ ] Make tokens go down the snake if they step on it's head
+	- [X] Make tokens go down the snake if they step on it's head
-	- [ ] Randomly assign a few snakes at start

 * As a player I want ladders to move my token up So that the game is more fun
-	- [ ] Add Ladder structure
+	- [X] Add Ladder structure
-	- [ ] Display Ladder properly
+	- [X] Display Ladder properly
-	- [ ] Make tokens go up the ladder if the step on it's bottom
+	- [X] Make tokens go up the ladder if the step on it's bottom

-	- [ ] Randomly assign a few Ladder at start
+Future stuff

 * As a player I want a main menu, where I can setup game settings, like number of players and their names, so that I can have more fun
 	- [ ] Main menu scene